sciZer0/7/v/README.md

 * **highly-efficient** (tens of times more efficient than the most efficient blockchains)
 * **highly-ecological** (a carbon footprint is minimal in the industry)
 * **with the unique advanced native token** having the perspective to become the most valuable asset in the financial world — specifically, **with the permissionless, cheapest-to-globally-transfer token with  powerfully-decreasing total-supply**.

-The U blockchain also provides **extremely-generous incentives** to the early blockchain contributors, and also highly-generous incentives to each of its contributors in general.

 At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **1 billion people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of other people** to  benefit from it.